Hamed-Ayodeji/Star-fish-a-laravel-project/Documentation.md

 In addition to the bash script, an Ansible playbook is used to:

 1. Execute the bash script on the "Slave" node.
-2. Create a cron job to check the server's uptime every day at 12 am.
+2. Create a cron job to check the server's uptime every day at midnight.

 It is also important to verify that the PHP application is accessible through the VM's IP address and take a screenshot as evidence.

 ### [Requirements](requirements)

-To successfully complete the project, the following requirements must be met:
+To complete the project, the following requirements must be met:

 1. Submit the bash script and Ansible playbook to a publicly accessible GitHub repository.
 2. Document the steps in Markdown files, including screenshots where necessary.